 PRIORITY AMBULANCE LEADERSHIP FOUNDATION BOARD OF DIRECTORS

-The Priority Ambulance Foundation Board of Directors is comprised of highly experienced EMS professionals and former ambulance company owners who have dedicated their professional careers to serving the public.
-Our Board members are accomplished industry leaders who contribute significant time, talent and energy to further the Foundation mission and serve as trusted program advisors and mentors.
+Our Board of Directors is comprised of highly experienced EMS professionals and former ambulance company owners who have dedicated their professional careers to serving the public.
+Our Board members are accomplished industry leaders who contribute significant time, talent and energy to further the Foundation mission and serve as trusted program advisers and mentors.

 Priority Owner Group, Shoals Ambulance

 Bryan Gibson, president and CEO of Priority Ambulance, has more than 30 years’ experience in the emergency medical services industry.
 Bryan founded Priority Ambulance in 2014 with a vision to set a higher national standard of clinical excellence and care in emergency medical services.